TNKase Side Effects

 Generic Name: tenecteplase

-Note: This document contains side effect information about tenecteplase.
-Some of the dosage forms listed on this page may not apply to the brand name TNKase.
+Note: This page contains side effects data for the generic drug tenecteplase.
+It is possible that some of the dosage forms included below may not apply to the brand name TNKase.

 For the Consumer

 Applies to tenecteplase: intravenous kit, intravenous powder for solution

 As well as its needed effects, tenecteplase (the active ingredient contained in TNKase) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking tenecteplase, check with your doctor immediately:More common

 - Bleeding or bruising of any kind, especially around the place of injection

 - back pain or backaches